vitaliypukhovoy/HierarchyDB/readme.md

    Main logic of report was developed on server side(MSSQL server) I desided on to the maximum using sql scripts for better performence.
    In project was used CRUD an approach.

 2. Project was divided on 5 subprojects. in order to deploy local this test project need to open PMS.HierarchyDB.
    To  check of deploying scripts we can open SQL Server and run Hierarchy.DB.publish.xml(PMS.HierarchyDB project) to create PMSHierarchyDB in local Database.

   To  deploy of Docker container need to run docker-compose.yaml file in root of project: command docker-compose up --build.
    After first build of "docker-compose" will be created two Docker container so next time will need to run command: command docker-compose up

-   After this actions will be formed two containers:
+  After this actions will be formed two "image" and two "runnung" containers which builded as "image" and run as "conatiner":
-    a.
+    a. pms-web - where is located  webapi application( inclided 3 projects)
-    b.
+    b. mssql-db - mssql Server for linux container

 3. To run this Project need to run PMS.WebAPI subproject.